Graylog2/documentation/pages/upgrade/graylog-3.0.rst

 ====================

 The implementation of content packs where fundamentally reworked.
-Parameters were add and checks implemented to give the user a better usability.
+Parameters were added and checks implemented to give the user better usability.
 This rework did come with the cost that old content packs might not work any longer and stop the new content packs from loading.
 If the content packs page does not finish loading we recommend to remove